jononovo/Agent213-v1-Rabbit/docs/DOCUMENTATION.md

 ## Node Testing Framework

 The platform includes a comprehensive testing framework for nodes, featuring both standard and custom test capabilities through a modular, maintainable architecture.

+The Node Debug System provides a comprehensive test and debug environment for workflow nodes in the platform.
+The testing framework is divided into three categories:

+### Standard Tests

+Standard tests are run on all nodes to ensure they adhere to basic requirements:

+1. **File Structure Test**: Verifies that the node has the required `definition.ts` and `executor.ts` files.
+2. **Export Validation Test**: Confirms the node properly exports required components.
+3. **Metadata Completeness Test**: Validates that the node definition includes all required metadata fields.
+4. **Port Definition Test**: Ensures both inputs and outputs are properly defined.
+5. **Executor Signature Test**: Verifies the executor function has the correct parameter signature.
+6. **Output Format Test**: Confirms the executor returns data in the expected format.
+7. **Error Handling Test**: Tests that the node properly formats error responses.

+### Integration Tests

+Integration tests verify that nodes implementing external service integrations provide the necessary capabilities:

+1. **Integration Capabilities Test**: Verifies that integration nodes declare their capabilities (provides/requires).
+2. **Integration Requirements Test**: Confirms that integration nodes specify any external requirements.

+Integration tests are shown for all nodes regardless of their category to ensure consistent testing across the platform.

+### Custom Tests

+Nodes can implement custom tests specific to their functionality.
+These tests are loaded from a `tests.ts` file in the node's folder and allow for testing unique behaviors or requirements.

+Custom tests can access the node's definition and executor, and run specific scenarios to validate node behavior.

 ### Node Debug Panel